 Pick your “free three”

 “A lot of added holiday financial stress comes from spending money on things that you don’t necessarily need.
 Many times you can reuse last year’s items to save some cash.
 With your partner, pick three things you won’t spend money on this holiday season.
 Maybe you don’t need a new tree, ornaments or lights.
 Maybe you send a holiday email instead of ordering paper cards and paying all that postage.

 “To keep the financial conversation open and transparent with your significant other this holiday season, start a shared shopping list that includes who you’re shopping for and how much you’re spending.
-Create this in a shared Google Doc or note, and simply list out all the people you plan to shop for, along with how much you’ve spent.
+Create this in a shared Google Doc, note, or shared shopping app, and simply list out all the people you plan to shop for, along with how much you’ve spent.
 You’ll update this as you go, so whether you’re shopping together or not, you can always check-in and see how much is being spent.